meetuparchive/learn-rust/class1.md

 Another one of Rust's goals is stability without stagnation.

-Rust will always provide at least two latest versions for use: `stable` and `nightly`
+Rust will always provide at least two latest versions for use: `stable` and `nightly`.
+The have different target audiences

 `nightly` is provided for testing features that may be included in the next release.
-It is not considered to be bug free.
-If you are a library author, you may prefer this to stay ahead of your customers.
+It is not considered to be bug free and its interfaces may be subject to change.
+If you are a library author, you may prefer this to stay ahead of your customers upgrading to the next version of Rust.

 `stable` is considered to be bug free and production ready.
-If you are writing applications, you'll want to use this
+If you are writing applications, you'll want to prefer this.

+---

+### IDE support

+If you use an IDE, you're IDE most likely already has integration for Rust via it's package manager or plugin system

+Visit [this website](https://areweideyet.com/) to get a sense of the current state of IDE support

 ---